Raghavan-04/PaletteCraft/README.md

 * **Interactive Paint Map:** Generates a visual neon overlay on your original photo, highlighting exactly where a specific mixed pigment should be applied on your canvas.
 * **Digital Paint Box:** Manage your physical inventory.
 Add custom paints via Hex codes, import/export your collection as JSON, and auto-calculate recipes based *only* on the tubes you own.

+## 🌟 Why PaletteCraft is Different

+Most color-picking apps on the market fail artists because they treat digital pixels and physical paint as the same thing.
+PaletteCraft is built specifically for the realities of the traditional studio:

+* **It matches the object, not the lighting:** If you take a photo of a white coffee cup under a warm tungsten bulb, most apps will tell you to paint the cup orange.
+PaletteCraft's auto-calibration strips away ambient lighting casts so you mix the true local color of the object.
+* **It knows physical paint behaves badly:** Standard apps use digital RGB/CMYK math.
+They assume mixing blue and yellow creates perfect green.
+In reality, physical pigments rely on complex absorption and scattering.
+PaletteCraft uses actual optical physics (Kubelka-Munk) to predict these muddy, non-linear physical interactions.
+* **It works with what you have:** There is no point in an app telling you to use "Cobalt Teal" if you don't own it.
+PaletteCraft's inventory system restricts its mathematical solver to only use the physical tubes currently sitting on your desk.

+---

+## 🧠 The Science: Kubelka-Munk Theory

+Unlike digital screens that mix light additively (RGB), physical paint absorbs light subtractively.
+To accurately simulate this, PaletteCraft utilizes the **Kubelka-Munk Theory of Reflectance**, a foundational mathematical model used in the industrial paint, textile, and paper industries since 1931.

+Instead of simply averaging RGB values, the Kubelka-Munk model evaluates paints based on two distinct optical properties:
+* **$K$ (Absorption):** How much light the pigment absorbs (turning it into heat).
+* **$S$ (Scattering):** How much light the pigment scatters back to the viewer's eye.

+The relationship between a paint layer's reflectance ($R$) and its absorption and scattering is defined by the core Kubelka-Munk equation:

+$$\frac{K}{S} = \frac{(1 - R)^2}{2R}$$

+### How PaletteCraft Uses It:
+When you ask the app to mix a recipe, it doesn't just average the hex codes.
+1. It converts your target color into its theoretical reflectance.
+2. It calculates the individual $\frac{K}{S}$ ratios for the paints in your inventory.
+3. It simulates mixing them at various concentration ratios ($c_1, c_2, ...$).
+Because physical paint mixing is non-linear (adding 10% black darkens a mix far more than adding 10% white lightens it), this physics-based approach ensures the resulting recipe matches how real paint behaves on a real palette.
+4. Finally, it measures the simulated physical mix against your target color using CIELAB perceptual space ($\Delta E$) to find the absolute best match.
 ---

 ## 🛠️ Installation & Setup